saecki/crates.nvim/README.md

 require('crates').upgrade_crates() -- visually selected
 require('crates').upgrade_all_crates() -- all in current buffer

--- show popup with all versions or features (if `popup.autofocus` is disabled calling this again will focus the popup) require('crates').show_popup()
+-- show/hide popup with all versions or features
+-- (if `popup.autofocus` is disabled calling this again will focus the popup) require('crates').show_popup() require('crates').hide_popup()

--- hide popup
-require('crates').hide_popup()
 ```
 ### Key mappings